 – In comparison to the Korean War (1950-53), identify the similarities and differences of the Cuban Missile Crisis in shaping the Cold War developments beyond Europe [to be discussed in our lessons]

 As it can be a daunting challenge for some students to meander through the vast historical content covered in A Level History, you can sign up for our JC History Tuition programme, which is open to JC1 and JC2 students that are studying either H2 or H1 History.
 Throughout the programme, we will conduct class discussions to broaden and deepen your understanding of different issues in a thematic format.
-You will receive our very own summary notes that have been refined over the years (and match the latest syllabus as of 2017) to prepare you adequately for the examinations.
+You will receive our very own summary notes that have been refined over the years to prepare you adequately for the examinations.

-Furthermore, you can attend the JC History Essay Writing and Source Based Case Study questions (SBQ) answering skills workshops that are held at our centres in Bishan, Bedok and Tampines.
+Furthermore, you can attend the JC History Essay Writing and Source Based Case Study questions (SBQ) answering skills workshops that are held at our centre.
 You will learn to analyze questions carefully and form persuasive arguments logically, such that the pursuit of excellence at the A Level History examinations is within your grasp.